Life Insurance with Grave’s Disease

 - Your family medical history,

-- Your diving record,
+- Your driving record,

 - Do you use any tobacco or nicotine products?